 Check the available balance on your EBT card by:

 - Calling the automated DTA Assistance Line at (877) 382-2363, or

 - Calling the EBT Customer Service number (800) 997-2555 (which is also on the back of your EBT card).

-7. If DTA offices are closed, how can I get an EBT card?
+7. DTA offices are open for limited in-person services.
+How can I get an EBT card?

 The DTA DV Unit is here by phone to help you.
 To call the DV Specialist in your area, please click here for English, click here for Spanish or here for more languages.
-If you need to call the domestic violence services in your community, please click here.
+Call the domestic violence services in your community.

 1. How can I find out if I’m eligible for SNAP?